mkingopng/apl_aws/README.md

 Here's a summary so far:

 1. **Project Overview**: I am developing a Flask-based web application for organizing and running powerlifting events.
-The application with the goal of improving the efficiency of meet administration,
+The application with the goal of improving the efficiency of meet administration.

 Right now, it includes a landing page and form for lifter registration, initially replacing handwritten entry forms.THis is somewhat redundant as APL